saimn/sigal/docs/index.rst

 `galleria`_.
 These librairies do a great job to display the images, Sigal does what is missing: resize images, create thumbnails, generate html pages.

+Sigal is currently compatible only with python 2.
+It will be ported to python 3 when PIL/Pillow will be available for python 3.

 Links :

 * Latest documentation on the `website`_